LSaldyt/Qurry/brainstorm.md

                 (uniform 3 2 3)))) ; Deciding N of NP
 ```

-Still, there's a better way:
+Still, there's a better way, and that's what's currently in progress:

 ```
+...
 ```